Chilipp/autodocsumm/docs/conf_settings.rst

 for their usage.

-.. event:: autodocsumm-grouper (app, what, name, obj, section, options, parent)
+.. event:: autodocsumm-grouper (app, what, name, obj, section, parent)

     Emitted when autodocsumm has to determine the section for a member in the table of contents.
 If the return value is None, the given `section` will be